ProvableHQ/welcome/documentation/00_aleo_overview.md

 Aleo programs contain Aleo instructions - an assembly-like programming language.
 Aleo instructions are compiled into AVM opcodes that can be executed by the Aleo Virtual Machine.

-Install SnarkVM to compile and execute Aleo instructions.
+Install snarkVM to compile and execute Aleo instructions.

 :::info
-SnarkVM is currently in active development.
+snarkVM is currently in active development.
 Please monitor the repository on [**GitHub**](https://github.com/AleoHQ/snarkVM) for possibly breaking changes.
 :::

-## Installing SnarkVM
+## Installing snarkVM

-Proceed to [**Installation**](./aleo/01_installation.md) for information on how to install SnarkVM.
+Proceed to [**Installation**](./aleo/01_installation.md) for information on how to install snarkVM.

 ## Hello Aleo Instructions